 In all honesty, I rarely bother to package freezer bag meals for weekend trips anymore, although it’s very good for longer trips where you have few opportunities for resupply, like Maine’s 100 Mile Wilderness.

-If you don't pack enough food for a 3-day trip you won't starve to death.
+If you don’t pack enough food for a 3-day trip you won’t starve to death.
 Your body should have enough excess fat and protein reserves to get by for a few days.
-I sometimes pack light in summer, when its very hot, and I know that I won't have an appetite at dinner.
+I sometimes pack light in summer, when it’s very hot, and I know that I won’t have an appetite for dinner.
 I just pig out when I get off the trail to catch up.

 How can you avoid bringing extra food on a trip?